supersede-project/feedback_gathering/repository/README.md

 cp src/main/resources/application-test.properties-dist src/main/resources/application-test.properties
 ```

-Create a test database and a local database to run the application locally if needed.
-You can find the newest DB dump in src/main/resources/db.
-Fill in your DB credentials and all other required values in the newly created application.properties and application-test.properties.
+Create a test database and a local database to run
+the application locally if needed.
+You can find the
+newest DB dump in `src/main/resources/db/f2f_repository`.
+ The dumps include SQL schemas for the (1) production db,
+ (2) local db and (3) test db.
+Fill in your DB credentials and all other required
+values in the newly created application.properties
+and application-test.properties.
 Do not add this file to the GIT index.
+To configure the email newsletter, please refer to a detailed
+description in the corresponding [WIKI page](https://github.com/supersede-project/monitor_feedback/wiki/F2F-Email-Newsletter-Serice).

 ```bash
 cd repository